Northern Dynasty Minerals (TSE:NDM) Shares Up 10.4% – Still a Buy?

-Northern Dynasty Minerals Ltd. (TSE:NDM – Get Free Report) (NYSE:NAK)’s share price traded up 10.4% during mid-day trading on Tuesday .
-The company traded as high as C$1.52 and last traded at C$1.49.
-655,638 shares traded hands during mid-day trading, an increase of 5% from the average session volume of 622,043 shares.
+Northern Dynasty Minerals Ltd. (TSE:NDM – Get Free Report) (NYSE:NAK) was up 10.4% during trading on Tuesday .
+The stock traded as high as C$1.52 and last traded at C$1.49.
+Approximately 859,446 shares were traded during mid-day trading, an increase of 37% from the average daily volume of 625,151 shares.
 The stock had previously closed at C$1.35.

 Analyst Ratings Changes

-Separately, Canaccord Genuity Group raised Northern Dynasty Minerals to a “strong-buy” rating in a research note on Thursday, January 2nd.
+Separately, Canaccord Genuity Group raised shares of Northern Dynasty Minerals to a “strong-buy” rating in a research report on Thursday, January 2nd.

-In other news, insider Bruce Wayne Jenkins sold 25,000 shares of the company’s stock in a transaction that occurred on Monday, March 24th.
-The stock was sold at an average price of C$1.65, for a total transaction of C$41,360.00.
-1.86% of the stock is owned by company insiders.
+In other news, insider Bruce Wayne Jenkins sold 25,000 shares of Northern Dynasty Minerals stock in a transaction dated Monday, March 24th.
+The shares were sold at an average price of C$1.65, for a total transaction of C$41,360.00.
+Insiders own 1.86% of the company’s stock.

 Northern Dynasty Minerals Ltd is a Canadian mineral exploration company.
 It has a single operating segment of acquisition, exploration, and development of mineral properties.
 Its core asset is the Pebble Project located in Alaska, USA.
 The Pebble project is seeking to develop a significant deposit of copper, gold, molybdenum, and silver into a modern mining operation.